mercer/leather-handbags/README.md

 - ONBUILD trigger to pack a deployable artifact with a container (tomcat)
 - add javadoc task call
 - remove expose ports duplication from own Dockerfile
+- cleanup all the mixes of pipeline config and env config, and all other config; remove hardcoded credentials
+- have sonar run on all
+- have config pass guest os appliance urls and not component urls (fetch ports/host os ip)
+- fetch build number to version strategy

 Broadleaf
 ----------